fiona12-code/med-appt-whisperer-bot/README.md

 shadcn-ui
 Tailwind CSS
 3. I have uploaded the code used by Supabase and lovable.dev to create a schema.
 From the schema, generate a rough draft that I can use on draw.io
+4. The photos uploaded show how the final project looks like.
+Generate a prompt for Gamma Ai to generate a pitch deck for the above project i.e   a tool that automatically reminds both doctors and patients of appointments via SMS, WhatsApp, or other channels.

 # 🙌 Contributing